First published 1st April 2020

 Is switching broadband still possible?

-The networks are saying they have the capacity to conduct switches as normal, and that networks and call centres should be able to cope if you want to upgrade to a faster package.
+Otherwise, networks are saying they have the capacity to conduct switches as normal – including upgrading to a faster package.

-Switching should take two hours, though in rare cases it can be longer.
+Switching should take two hours, though in some cases it can be longer.